penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/wp-optimize/readme.txt

 * It allows you to clean and optimise your database.
 * It gives you the option to compress your images.
-* It allows you cache your pages, for super fast load times (read more caching information below).
+* It allows you to cache your pages, for super fast load times (read more caching information below).

+It also enables you to minify and asynchronise CSS and JavaScript (aka. "defer CSS JavaScript").

-Extensive tests show the cache feature alone can make WordPress sites faster than any other caching plugin available.
-But when you combine the cache with the database and image optimize features, the difference with alternative solutions is significant.
+Extensive tests show the cache feature alone can make WordPress sites at least as fast as any other caching or speed plugin available and often faster.
+But when you combine the cache with the database optimization, image compression features and minify, the speed difference with alternative solutions is significant.

+<strong>NEW:</strong> The built-in minify feature adds another layer of optimization, reducing the size and number of requests to your server.

 = 1.
 Cleans the database  =